G7DAO/protocol/web3/flows/staker.md

 It can be tested with a single pair of pools.

-### `STAKER-120`: If a pool administrator changes the pool configuration before a user has unstaked or while that user is in the process of unstaking, the updated configuration applies to the user

-For pools without cooldowns, the new `lockupSeconds` setting applies to all unstaked users.
+### `STAKER-120`: For pools without cooldowns, changes to the `lockupSeconds` setting apply to all unstaked users.

+This tests that when an administrator changes a configuration on a staking pool, the change applies to all open positions immediately.

-For pools with cooldowns, for users who have not yet initiated a cooldown, the new `lockupSeconds` setting applies to determine when it is possible for them to `initiateUnstake`.
+### `STAKER-121`: For pools with cooldowns, for users who have not yet initiated a cooldown, changes to the `lockupSeconds` setting apply to determine when it is possible for them to `initiateUnstake`

+This tests that when an administrator changes a configuration on a staking pool, the change applies to all open positions immediately.

-For pools with cooldowns, for users who have initiated a cooldown already, the new `cooldownSeconds` setting applies.
+### `STAKER-122`: For pools with cooldowns, for users who have initiated a cooldown already, changes to the `cooldownSeconds` setting apply to their final unstake

+This tests that when an administrator changes a configuration on a staking pool, the change applies to all open positions immediately.

-Position tokens are no longer transferable even if they were transferable, and were transferred! before.
+### `STAKER-123`: If an administrator changes `transferable` from `true` to `false`, position tokens are no longer transferable even if they were transferable, and were transferred! before

+This tests that when an administrator changes a configuration on a staking pool, the change applies to all open positions immediately.

-Position tokens that were not transferable before become transferable if so configured.
+### `STAKER-124`: If an administrator changes `transferable` from `true` to `false`, position tokens that were not transferable before become transferable if so configured

+This tests that when an administrator changes a configuration on a staking pool, the change applies to all open positions immediately.

-### `STAKER-121`: Position tokens from transferable pools can be staked back into the `Staker`
+### `STAKER-125`: Position tokens from transferable pools can be staked back into the `Staker`

 Because `Staker` positions are ERC721 tokens, as long as the pool under which a position has been opened is transferable, the position can be staked back into the contract.

-### `STAKER-122`: A user must call the correct `stake*` method to stake their tokens.
+### `STAKER-126`: A user must call the correct `stake*` method to stake their tokens.

 If a pool has a `tokenType` which doesn't match the `stake*` method that a user is calling, the contract should revert with: